 Myth: My indoor cat is safe from parasites

 Truth: While any indoor pet will be less vulnerable to picking up ticks and worms, being indoors doesn’t make a cat parasite-proof, so preventative treatments are still necessary.
-Parasites can still make their way into your home for example by hitching a ride on your clothing, on the soles of your shoes, or on the coat of your other pets.
+Parasites can still make their way into your home for example by hitching a ride on your shoes and clothing, in the soil of houseplants, or on the coat of your other pets.
 Parasites like fleas are incredibly resilient and can lay dormant in your environment for months before jumping onto a passing cat.

 Myth: A single product can protect my cat from all parasites

 Truth: No single product can provide your cat with protection against 100% of the parasites in your area, so you must always use a combination of two products to keep your cat safe.
 It can be hard to understand which two products go together which is why we’ve developed our Flea, Tick and Worm Treatment Finder in collaboration with Greencross Vets so you can make sure you’re providing your cat with the right care.

 Myth: I can give my cat dog medication

 Truth: Though they’re just as adorable on the outside, cats and dogs have different compositions, meaning that while one medication may be perfectly safe for a dog, it could be lethal for a cat.
 It’s essential that you read all labels very carefully and only provide your pet with medication specified to their species, age and weight.